 COVID-19 - Funeral Update

-- Funeral services and ceremonies can still only have of up to 20 mourners.
+- Funeral services and ceremonies can now have up to 50 mourners.
 This number does not include the minister/celebrant or funeral staff and applies to both indoor and outdoor services.

 - Funerals can be held within our socially-distanced service room in our Chapel Street funeral home and we offer livestreaming of services for those who are unable to attend.
 We can also record a high-definition video of each service.

-- Although churches are again closed for Sunday services, they are still allowed to hold funeral services.
-This will be at the discretion of each individual church.
-On arranging a funeral we liaise closely with both family and clergy to ensure a safe environment for all.
+- Churches are open again and also able to welcome up to 50 mourners to a service, providing they have sufficient space to offer this.
+Arrangements and restrictions will be at the discretion of each individual church and we will liaise closely with both family and clergy to ensure a safe environment for all.

 - Whether you are attending a service at our funeral home, a crematorium or within a church, all mourners are required to wear a face covering.
 This is not required when outdoors or at a graveside service provided that all are able to adhere to the 2 metre physical distancing rule.

-- We are not able to offer families the opportunity to take lowering cords at a graveside as we usually would.
-However, we will advise families on how they can be safely involved in the ceremony and committal.
+- We are now able to offer families the opportunity to take lowering cords at the graveside again.
+You funeral director will be able to advise on how cordholders and pallbearers can be involved safely in proceedings.

 - To assist with the government's Test & Protect strategy, you will be asked to provide contact details if you are attending a funeral.
 This applies to both indoor and outdoor services.
 The information is held for three weeks by the funeral director and by the council responsible for the crematorium or cemetery where the service takes place.